 Fat hate stories generally blow up and die down pretty quickly and it's business as usual again.
 But the case of Dr Geoffrey Miller has just taken some odd new twists.

 Miller is a visiting psychology professor at New York University, and also employed by the University of New Mexico.
 This week he tweeted:

 NYU responded to say that they would not give him the sack although an investigation is underway into his actions by his department at UNM.

 What's particularly weird is that Miller is apparently now saying that his egregious Tweet is part of an experiment to see how people react to inflammatory statements on social media.
 Er, yeah.
 I'd like to see evidence that he had ethics clearance for that.
 It also doesn't explain why he's beaten a retreat and locked his account.
 As one person said on the Fat Studies Facebook group: wouldn't he have had a better plan than that?
 It all sounds a little fishy at this stage.

 Oddly enough, this is the second time within a few weeks that a thin white academic guy has said something fatphobic and claimed it as 'truth'.
 Glad to know these eejits are on the case for the rest of us, letting us know what's real and what's false!

-Meanwhile, Cat Pausé of Massey University in Aotearoa/New Zealand has written a post about the context of the Tweet.
-She's established a Tumblr to demonstrate that there are plenty of fat people who not only have the willpower to complete a dissertation/thesis but who have survived the academic hazing process known as getting a higher degree.
+Meanwhile, Cat Pausé of Massey University in Aotearoa/New Zealand has established a Tumblr to demonstrate that there are plenty of fat people who not only have the willpower to complete a dissertation/thesis but who have survived the academic hazing process known as getting a higher degree.